-(2) This column includes the present value of long-term cash awards ("LTC Awards") made to certain named executive officers during fiscal 2017 under the Management Savings Plan.
-Additional information regarding these awards can be found in the "Pension Benefits" table on page 20.
-In addition, with respect to Mr. Spilman, this column also includes benefits related to his participation in the Supplemental Retirement Plan.
+(1) This column includes the year-over-year change in present value of long-term cash awards ("LTC Awards") made to certain named executive officers during fiscal 2018 under the Management Savings Plan.
+Additional information regarding these awards can be found in the "Pension Benefits" table on page 19.
+In addition, with respect to Mr. Spilman, this column also includes the year-over-year change in the present value of his benefits under the Supplemental Retirement Plan.
 In 2019, the present value of Mr. Spilman's benefit decreased by \$1,008,471 but pursuant to SEC rules, the change in value is shown as \$0.

-(3) Includes a relocation allowance and a COBRA reimbursement Ms. Lucas received in connection with her hiring.
-No other named executive officer received personal benefits in excess of \$10,000 during fiscal 2019.
+(2) No named executive officer received personal benefits in excess of \$10,000 during fiscal 2021.
 This column also includes the value of any employer contributions to the Management Savings Plan for any named executive officer.
-Additional information regarding this plan can be found in the "Nonqualified Deferred Compensation" table on page 21.
+Additional information regarding this plan can be found in the "Nonqualified Deferred Compensation" table on page 20.